 Goa is a small state on India's west coast.
-Run by Portugal for about 450 years until annexed by India in 1961, Goa is by far the wealthiest place in India, boasting a GDP per capita two and a half times that of the rest of the country.
+Run by Portugal for about 450 years until annexed by India in 1961, Goa is by far the wealthiest place in India, boasting a GDP per capita 2½ times that of the rest of the country.

 Travel brochures will tell you many more interesting facts about Goa.
-Facts about the supposed Fiery Cross of Goa, however, are pretty thin on the ground.
+However, verifiable facts about the supposed Fiery Cross of Goa are pretty thin on the ground.

 The story goes something like this:

 An 18th century pirate called Olivier le Vasseur (also known as La Buse 'the buzzard') operated in the Indian Ocean.

 In April 1721 near Réunion Island, just east of Madagascar, he raided a Portuguese ship called Virgen del Cabo (Virgin of the Cape) on its way from Goa to Lisbon.
 The loot consisted of treasures belonging to the Bishop of Goa and the Viceroy of Portugal, including gold and silver bars, chests of gold coins, diamonds, pearls and silks.
 There were also religious icons from the huge Sé Cathedral which included a solid gold cross, so bright that it was called the Fiery Cross of Goa.